-In the special case of Qualified Certificates with Secure Signature Creation Device (SSCD), or Qualified Signature/Seal Creation Device (QSCD) (Class A certificates), the private key MUST be generated and stored in a SSCD or QSCD and cannot be extracted in any form.
-SSCD and QSCD devices MUST meet at least FIPS PUB 140-2 level 3 or equivalent EAL 4+ or higher in accordance to ISO/IEC 15408 specifications.
+In the special case of Qualified Certificates with Qualified Signature/Seal Creation Device (QSCD) (Class A certificates), the private key MUST be generated and stored in a QSCD and cannot be extracted in any form.
+QSCD devices MUST meet at least FIPS PUB 140-2 level 3 or equivalent EAL 4+ or higher in accordance to ISO/IEC 15408 specifications.